 ‘Simplicity | Homage | Respectful | Background’

-It stands on the same location as a 1980’s spec house, situated to the NW of the Cape Dutch manor house and completes the NW end of a ‘werf’.
-The proximity of the new Tasting Hall to the Manor house is such as to not compete with the architecture of the Historical Manor House, yet completes the exterior spatial arrangement to the front of the house.
+Situated to NW of the Cape Dutch manor house, it completes the NW end of the farmyard.
+The non-invasive proximity of the new Restaurant to the Manor House is executed as such so as not to compete with the architecture of the Historical Manor House, yet completes the exterior spatial arrangement to the front of the house.

-The materials proposed are a combination of stone, concrete, glass and wood, which aims to, in contrast with the Manor House, blend the building more with the surrounding landscape.
-The use of concrete as a plinth juxtaposes more natural elements with a more industrial approach of winemaking.
+Stone, concrete, glass and wood comprise the principal construction materials.
+These were chosen with the aim to blend the building in with the surrounding landscape.
+The use of concrete as a plinth juxtaposes more natural elements with a more industrial approach of a shed.